jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 24
 ABOUT PROOFPOINT
-Proofpoint, Inc. is a leading cybersecurity company that protects organizations greatest assets and biggest risks: their people.
+Proofpoint, Inc. is a leading cybersecurity company that protects organizations’ greatest assets and biggest risks: their people.
 With an integrated suite of cloud\-based solutions, Proofpoint helps companies around the world stop targeted threats, safeguard their data, and make their users more resilient against cyber attacks.
-Leading organizations of all sizes, including more than half of the Fortune 1000, rely on Proofpoints people\-centric security and compliance solutions to mitigate their most critical risks across email, the cloud, social media, and the web.
+Leading organizations of all sizes, including more than half of the Fortune 1000, rely on Proofpoint’s people\-centric security and compliance solutions to mitigate their most critical risks across email, the cloud, social media, and the web.
 More information is available at www.proofpoint.com.
 Contact us at info@proofpoint.com to better protect your business.
-0400\-008\-01010523
+0400\-008\-0101 05/23